 The U.S. ruling circles arrogantly declare that the crimes they committed in Viet Nam and continue to commit in other places around the world are all justified in the name of “opposing communism”, “fighting terrorism”, “humanitarian intervention”, “national security” and other such bogus excuses.
 At the same time, first the Korean people and then the Vietnamese people defeated the U.S. imperialists, inspiring the peoples of Asia, Africa, Latin America and the Caribbean to base themselves on their own strength and mobilize the human factor whose organized power will always be greater than the weapons of mass destruction used by the imperialists and their reactionary henchmen.

 Today, on the occasion of the 43rd anniversary of the heroic victory of the Vietnamese people, the peoples of Asia, Africa, Latin America and the Caribbean continue to courageously resist the U.S. imperialists and other contenders for world domination, fighting to defend their right to be and to defeat the great powers who think they can act with impunity.

 (Note: All references are to Turse, Nick (2013).
 Kill Anything That Moves: The Real U.S. War in Viet Nam.
 New York: Henry Holt and Company.)

-First published in TML Information Project, April 26, 2014.
+First published in TML Information Project, April 26, 2014 and last posted on this blog on April 30, 2018.
 Slightly updated by the author.
 Photos and captions have been added by TS.